Penile Implant in Los Angeles, CA

 “La Bombita” is another name given to the inflatable 3-piece implant.
 The use of “La Bombita” was popularized in the mid-90s by a Dominican actor.
 The actor chose the implant after suffering from prostate cancer, and has promoted its use as an effective erectile dysfunction treatment.

-Operation of the penile prosthesis depends on which type of implant it is, but both malleable and inflatable devices are fairly straightforward and simple to use.
+The operation of the penile prosthesis depends on which type of implant it is, but both malleable and inflatable devices are fairly straightforward and simple to use.

 For the semi-rigid implant, you simply bend it up for an erection and bend it down when not in use.